 The ROM Monitor runs as part of the boot code in the flash memory on the board.
-The monitor communicates with an asynchronous terminal (or terminal emulator) attached to serial port 1 (SP1)

-on the board, through which the user accesses the monitor menu.
-The ROM Monitor can download applications and communicate with the host debugger through different Ethernet adapters, depending on which devices are enabled.
-Ethernet communications use the Internet Protocol (IP) over standard Ethernet.
+The monitor communicates with an asynchronous terminal (or terminal emulator) attached to serial port 1 (SP1) on the board, through which the user accesses the monitor menu.
+The ROM Monitor can download applications and communicate with the host debugger through serial port 2 (SP2) or the Ethernet adapter, depending on which devices are enabled.
+Communications between SP2 and the host use the Serial Link Internet Protocol (SLIP), while Ethernet communications use the Internet Protocol (IP) over standard Ethernet.
 The ROM Monitor also supports the downloading of programs via serial port 1, but not debug.
 To use this feature, a VT100 terminal emulator that supports binary file transfers (such as kermit) must be used on the host system.